Mihai-Solescu/data-pipeline-fwk/docs/CONTRIBUTING.md

 1. **Initialize with Defaults:** The very first action upon entering `pipeline.run` is to configure the `mlog` system with safe, hardcoded defaults (e.g., log to the console at `INFO` level).
 This guarantees that a logger is immediately available to report any subsequent errors.

-2. **Partial Validation of Logging Config:** The `Validator` is invoked to check *only* the `config.logging` struct.
+2. **Partial Validation of Logging Config:** The `ConfigValidator` is invoked to check *only* the `config.logging` struct.
 This isolated check ensures the user-provided logging settings are syntactically correct before they are applied.

 3. **Reconfigure Logger:** If the logging configuration is valid, the `mlog` system is immediately reconfigured using the user's settings from `config.logging`.

-4. **Full Configuration Validation:** The `Validator` is invoked again to validate the remainder of the `config` struct.
+4. **Full Configuration Validation:** The `ConfigValidator` is invoked again to validate the remainder of the `config` struct.

 This sequence ensures that if the user's logging configuration itself is invalid, the error is caught and reported by the default logger.
 All subsequent validation warnings and errors are then correctly routed to the user's specified destinations (e.g., a log file).